 "Leave me alone.
 I do this all the time."
 The man looked a little like Orson Welles' thin doppelganger.

 "Stay off the wall."
-I recognized him as a musician from The Wallets.
-They were a fun band, but Steven's dancing on the edge of the abyss was not my idea of fun.
+His dancing on the edge of the abyss was not my idea of fun.

 Alice came over to join us.
 Her hazel hair was damp around her angelic face.
 Her skin glowed with breathlessness.
 The evening was a big success.
-My friend Klaus had agreed to perform at New Wave Vaudeville, another one of her projects.
+My friend Klaus had agreed to perform at a big sow north of the East Village, another one of her projects.
 The B52s and Blondie were scheduled to headline the event.
 I was going to be security with Anthony.

-Her last word nudge him over the brink and he disappeared from sight.
+Her last word nudged him over the brink and he disappeared from sight.

 None of us heard the thud of impact.